 According to historians, Alexander the Great camped in Krokola (the Greek name for present-day Karachi) in 325BC to prepare his troops for Babylonia.

 At the end of the 17th century, the settlers of Kolachi village started trading across the sea with Muscat and the Persian Gulf region.

-The British recognized the importance of the city as a trading post.
+The British recognised the importance of the Karachi as a trading post.
 They captured the city and Sindh province in February 1843 under the command of Sir Charles Napier and the city was annexed as a district of the British Indian Empire.
 In 1846, it was home to around 9,000 citizens.

 By the end of the 19th century, the city was home to around 105,000 people and it was a cosmopolitan city of Hindus and Muslim communities as well as Jews, Parsis, Iranians, Lebanese and Goan merchants.

 After WWI, manufacturing and service industries were installed.
 By 1924 an airfield had been built, and Karachi became the main airport of entry to India.
 The city became the provincial capital of Sindh in 1936.

 The world’s largest volunteer ambulance service “Edhi Foundation” founded in 1951 by Abdul-Sattar Edhi is in Karachi.

 The city was the capital of Pakistan between 1947 and 1958.
 During this period, the city offered shelter for many migrants and refugees that came from the Indian province.